dotnet/dotnet-docker/documentation/supported-tags.md

 - These tags are considered _floating tags_ since they do not reference a specific .NET patch version.
 - They are updated in response to base image updates (like a Debian base image) for the supported life of the .NET release.
 - The .NET components within the image will be updated, which typically occurs on Patch Tuesday.

-### Floating Alpine tags

-The floating `alpine` tag references an image that includes the latest Alpine version,

-Examples:

-- `6.0-alpine`
-- `7.0-alpine`

-Notes:

-- When a new version of Alpine is supported, it will initially be published only with version-specific tags (e.g. `6.0-alpine3.17`), with an [announcement](https://github.com/dotnet/dotnet-docker/issues?q=is%3Aopen+is%3Aissue+label%3Aannouncement).
-- A version-specific tag needs to be used if you want to use the new Alpine version immediately.
-- One month later, the floating tag (e.g. `6.0-alpine`) will be updated with the new Alpine version.
-- Another announcement will be posted at this time.

 ### OS tags and base image updates